Get CPR training for your team!

 The laws around CPR, AED use, and first aid training can seem like a maze.
 Grasping the regulations surrounding CPR, AED use, and first aid instruction is essential to ensuring your organization remains compliant with legal and moral limits.

 In an emergency, consent might not be top of mind.
-However, it’s crucial before providing care in most cases.
+However, it’s crucial in most cases before providing care.
 Unless someone is unconscious or unable to respond due to their condition, implied consent comes into play.

 A common question businesses ask: “What if we do something wrong during a rescue attempt?”
 The answer lies within Good Samaritan Laws.
 These protect individuals who act in good faith while giving reasonable assistance during emergencies from being sued for negligence.